Preparing to be a competitive applicant

 Q: I graduated with a degree in .…/I am ….(career)/I had terrible grades as an undergraduate, etc. Now I want to be a doctor, what do I do?

 A: The most effective path must be discussed with an admissions counselor and/or your pre-health advisor from your undergraduate institution because it varies on an individual basis.
 UF COM prefers that you take two-to-three full-time semesters of core science (prerequisites if needed, or upper level courses in prerequisite areas), totalling at least 30 credits, at the most competitive four-year institution at which you can gain acceptance.
 A structured, one year “medical masters” or “special masters” program designed for aspiring health professionals can be a great option to demonstrate success in a rigorous curriculum relevant to medical school.
 Some remediation at the undergraduate level may be advisable before graduate school if you struggled consistently in science as an undergraduate.
-Some institutions have pre-med post-baccalaureate programs, which can be helpful in creating a more academically competitive application.
-Note: UF now offers a career changer pre-health postbacc program through the College of Liberal Arts & Sciences!
-See if this program would be a good fit for you here: http://www.clas.ufl.edu/prehealthpostbac/.
+Some institutions offer pre-med post-baccalaureate programs for career-changers, which can be helpful in obtaining access to prerequisite courses and other services that can support you in creating an academically competitive application.

 Q: Aren’t the health-care and community service activities I did in my pre-med organization enough?